Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Introduction

-IDE is expected to leave footprints in the HI IM signal during the post-reionization epoch as a result of modifications in the expansion history and the growth of large-scale structures.
+Likewise, IDE is expected to leave footprints in the HI IM signal during the post-reionization epoch as a result of modifications in the expansion history and the growth of large-scale structures.
 Some preliminary studies in this direction was done in~\citep{Costa:2018aoy,Xiao:2018jyl}.
 In this work, we will carefully discuss how IDE changes the HI IM signal, i.e., the 21-cm angular power spectrum, and then we will examine the ability of two experimental setups, BINGO and SKA1-MID, in constraining the IDE models.
 The parameter constraints are forecasted through a Fisher matrix analysis together with the covariance matrix from {\it Planck} 2018.
-We also investigate the effects in the projected constraints from several choices for the frequency bandwidth and the contribution from RSD.
+We also investigate the effects in the projected constraints from several choices for the frequency channel width and the contribution from RSD.

 The paper is organized as follows.
 In Sect.~\ref{sec.IDE} we give a rapid review of the IDE model.
 Sect.~\ref{sec.power21cm} presents the formulae for the 21-cm angular power spectrum in the IDE scenario, the experimental parameters of BINGO and SKA1-MID, and a physical analysis of IDE's influence to each component of the 21-cm signal.
 In Sect.~\ref{sec.forecast} we set up the Fisher matrix and forecast the parameter constraints from BINGO and SKA1-MID, alone or together with {\it Planck} 2018.
-After that, an extensive analysis of how the bandwidth as well as the RSD contribution can impact the constraints is appended in the same section.
+After that, an extensive analysis of how several kinds of systematics, involving the frequency channel width, the RSD contribution as well as foreground residuals and the measurement uncertainty of $\Omega_{\mathrm{HI}}(z)$, can impact the constraints is appended in the same section.
 Finally, we draw our conclusions in Sect.~\ref{sec.conclusions}.

 Throughout this paper, unless stated otherwise, we assume as our fiducial cosmology the best-fit values from {\it Planck} 2018 TT, TE, EE + lowE + lensing: \{$\Omega_{\mathrm{b}}h^2=0.02237$, $\Omega_{\mathrm{c}}h^{2}=0.1200$, $\tau = 0.0544$, $\ln({10^{10}A_{s}})=3.044$, $n_{s}=0.9649$ and $h=0.6736$\}, besides the interacting parameters $\lambda_1 = \lambda_2 = 0$.